DSC-SPIDAL/stock-analysis/README.md

 ### DistanceCalculator

-Produces a distance file given the vector files.
+Produces a distance file given a vector file.
 Various measures like correlation, correlation squared, euclidean are implemented as distance measures.

 ### WeightCalculator